 “Heap provides granular data to create a holistic overview of your customers, their behaviors, and their needs”

 With automatic data capture, event tracking, comprehensive individual user history, and retroactive data analysis to inform ever-evolving deliverables, Heap provides granular data to create a holistic overview of your customers, their behaviors, and their needs.

 Hotjar – conversion rate optimization

-It’s not easy finding an analytics tool which captures who your visitors are, and combines that what your visitors are doing on your website.
-Hotjar combines a range of essential analytics features (conversion funnel analysis) with user feedback tools (screen recordings, surveys etc) into a single platform
+It’s not easy finding an analytics tool that captures who your visitors are, and combines that with what your visitors are doing on your website.
+Hotjar combines a range of essential analytics features (conversion funnel analysis) with user feedback tools (screen recordings, surveys, and so on) into a single platform.

-Probably one of the most used tools that HotJar has to offer is their Heatmaps, which visually represents your visitors’ clicks, taps, and scrolling behavior.
-It’s perfect for understanding you what areas of your website people are spending time on.
+Probably one of the most-used tools that Hotjar has to offer is their Heatmaps offering, which visually represents your visitors’ clicks, taps, and scrolling behavior.
+It’s perfect for understanding what areas of your website people are spending time on.

 Optimizely – conversion rate optimization

 There’s a famous anecdote from Marissa Mayer’s time at Google, referred to as the “Forty Shades of Blue” episode.
 She ordered that 40 different shades of blue would be randomly shown to each 2.5% of visitors; Google would note which color earned more clicks.
 The best performing shade led to $200M in revenue a year.

 We’re not all lucky enough to have enough design and engineering resources to embark on a test like this (let alone enough traffic to test such a hypothesis) but the wider point should not be missed – optimization and experimentation needs to be a key part of any marketing strategy.